Jashanjyot/Embedded-Spatial-Measurement-System/README.md

 **Key Features**

-- **Microcontroller Hardware:** The system utilizes embedded systems with microcontroller hardware as the foundation for capturing distance measurements.
+- **Hardware:** The system utilizes embedded systems with microcontroller hardware, a stepper motor and a time-of-flight sensor as the foundation for capturing distance measurements.

-- **C Programming:** C programming is employed for the microcontroller firmware, enabling efficient control and data collection from the spatial measurement sensors.
+- **C Programming:** C programming is employed for the microcontroller firmware, enabling efficient control and data collection from the spatial measurement sensor.

 - **Communication Protocols:** Implementation of communication protocols such as **UART** and **I2C** facilitates seamless interaction between the microcontroller and other components of the system.